rezaariftiarno/rezaariftiarno/README.md

 - 👋 Hi, I’m @rezaariftiarno
-- 👀 I’m interested in programming
+- 👀 I’m interested in (well, of course)
 - 🌱 I’m currently learning some basic programming language such as Javascript, PHP, Python, and many more
-- 📫 You can find me on Instagram: Razertiar
+- 📫 You can find me on Instagram: rezaariftiarno

 <!---
 rezaariftiarno/rezaariftiarno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.